Letter #15 - 2008

 Dear viewer,

-Thank you for this good information on this opening.
-As usual, all your sent e-mails are very informative and welcome.
+As usual, all your sent e-mails are informative and very welcome.

 Best regards,